TomFrost/Squiss/README.md

 ### error {Error}
 If any of the AWS API calls outrightly fail, `error` is emitted.
 If you don't have a listener on `error`, per Node.js's structure, the error will be treated as uncaught and will crash your app.

+### queueEmpty
+A `queueEmpty` is emitted when no messages are received from getBatch and the emptyEvent options is set to `true`

 ### message {Message}
 Emitted every time Squiss pulls a new message from the queue.
 The Squiss Message object handed back has the following methods and properties: